purefan/Assignment-Backend/README.md

 It will also be unnecassary to cache every filter because not every filter will be queried at all during a day.
 There have to be logic to update and store cache data depending on heavily used filter/queries

-Prequisites
+Prerequisites
 ------------------
-the database have a table called visit.
+The database have a table called visit.
 This table contains all the visits for every customer.
 The are separeted by accountid and the all have a timestamp.

 Structure of visit
 (Id, VisitTime, VisitorName, Score, PageviewCount, RefererUrl, CountryCode, CityName)